Introduction

 Overprint - First Anniversary of the Greater Asian War

-1 December 1942.
-This overprint was to commemorate the anniversary of what the Japanese called the Greater Asian War, on 1st December 1941 the Japanese Navy sailed to attack the American naval base at Pearl Harbour, the attack was successfully launched on 7th December 1941 (American time), this effectively sealed the fate of both Japan and Manchukuo.
+1st December 1942.
+This overprint was to commemorate the anniversary of what the Japanese called the Greater Asian War, the Japanese Navy sailed to attack the American naval base at Pearl Harbour in Hawaii, the attack was successfully launched on 7th December 1941 (American time), this effectively sealed the fate of both Japan and Manchukuo.

-The stamps, overprinted typographically, were the 3f (in green) and 6f (in blue) of the 1936 Scenery Issue by the Manchukuo Postal Administration Office, Hsinking.
+The stamps, overprinted typographically, were the 3f (in green, the domestic postcard rate) and 6f (in blue, the domestic letter rate) of the 1936 Scenery Issue by the Manchukuo Postal Administration Office, Hsinking.
 A presentation booklet exists for this issue (see below).
 Any "specimen" stamps or sheets you may see for this issue are fakes.

 The overprint consisted of a row of characters reading "Asiatic prosperity starts this very day" and the figures 8.12.8. signifies the date 8th December 1941.
 The Japanese considered the attack on Pearl Harbour to have taken place on the 8th due to differences in the way they viewed time zones.